Public Defenders vs Private Attorneys: Which One to Choose in Nevada?

 Examples of Cases

 In Nevada, there have been several high-profile cases where defendants have opted for private attorneys or public defenders.
-In 2017, when O.J.
-Simpson was released from prison after serving nine years for a botched robbery in a Las Vegas hotel casino sports memorabilia dispute, he immediately hired a private attorney.
+In 2007, O.J.
+Simpson hired a private attorney to handle his robbery case about a Las Vegas hotel casino sports memorabilia.

 How to Choose a Reputable Attorney